wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     }
     ```

-    The exception and wrapper types above are illustrative — match your module's conventions.
+    The exception and wrapper types above are illustrative; match your module's conventions.
 One legitimate exception to the typed-catch rule: an OSGi `BundleActivator.start(BundleContext)` / `stop(BundleContext)` is allowed to declare `throws Exception`, because the framework expects bootstrap failures to surface and abort component activation rather than be absorbed.

     Empty `catch` blocks are acceptable only for genuine best-effort cleanup (a `closeQuietly`-style helper); those helpers must log at `WARN` rather than discard the failure entirely.

 === "Go stack"

-    `panic` is for unrecoverable initialisation failures only; ordinary control flow returns an `error`.
-Recover from `panic` only at a safe boundary — a request handler, a goroutine entry point, a transaction wrapper — and convert it to an `error` so the program continues in a defined state:
+    `panic` is for unrecoverable initialization failures only; ordinary control flow returns an `error`.
+Recover from `panic` only at a safe boundary (a request handler, a goroutine entry point, a transaction wrapper) and convert it to an `error` so the program continues in a defined state:

     ```go
     defer func() {